First Quarter of 2014

 *Note: Household saving is calculated in the System of National Accounts as the difference between the amount households receive as current income and their outlays for taxes and personal consumption.

-Machinery and equipment prices rose 1.5% while non-residential construction (+0.7%) and residential construction (+1.2%) prices were also higher in the quarter.
+Machinery and equipment prices increased 1.7%, while non-residential construction (+0.7%) and residential construction (+1.3%) prices also advanced in the quarter.

 Note: Output by industry is defined as real gross domestic product (GDP) at basic prices in chained 2007 dollars.
 GDP at basic prices includes taxes net of subsidies on labour and capital inputs, but not taxes on final products.

 Manufacturing sector output edged higher by 0.1%, following a 0.4% gain in the fourth quarter of 2013.